-Question: - In answer to another question, you have said that to attain complete salvation, one has to do sadhna (religious practice) of Brahma, Vishnu, Shiv, Ganesh, Goddess, and Kshar Brahm and Akshar Brahm.
-On the other hand, you are saying that Brahma, Vishnu, Shiv are "other gods", and even Kshar Brahm is not worthy of being worshipped.
-One should only worship (pooja) Param Akshar Brahm?
+Question: - In answer to another question, you have said that to attain complete salvation, one has to do sadhna (religious practice) of Brahma, Vishnu, Shiv, Ganesh, Goddess Durga, and Kshar Brahm (Brahm / Kaal) and Akshar Brahm.
+On the other hand, you are saying that Brahma, Vishnu, Shiv are "other gods", and even Kshar Brahm is not worthy of being worshipped, one should only worship (pooja) Param Akshar Brahm (Supreme God).
+Aren't these contradictory statements?

-Answer: - I am not saying; our Holy Books are saying.
+Answer: - I am not saying this; our Holy Books are saying so.
 First, let us clarify what is the difference between Pooja and Sadhna?

 A desire to obtain an object is called Pooja (worship), and the effort to obtain it is called Sadhna (religious practice).